 When a runner is obstructed while advancing or returning to a base, by a fielder who neither has the ball nor is attempting an initial play on a batted ball, it shall be a delayed dead-ball.

-EFFECT: If the obstructed runner is put out prior to reaching the base that would have been reached had there not been obstruction, a dead ball is declared, and the Umpire shall award the obstructed runner, and each other runner affected by the obstruction.
-A.) If the obstructed runner advances beyond the base the runner would have reached, in the Umpire's judgment, had there been no obstruction.
-A.) If the obstructed runner advances beyond the base the runner advances with liability to be put out.
+EFFECT: If the obstructed runner is put out prior to reaching the base that would have been reached had there not been obstruction, a dead ball is declared, and the Umpire shall award the obstructed runner, and each other runner affected by the obstruction, the bases they would have reached, in the Umpire's judgment, had there been no obstruction.

-B.) If any preceding runner is forced to advance by the awarding of a base or bases to an obstructed runner, the Umpire shall award this preceding runner the necessary base or bases.

-C.) The penalty for faking a tag is obstruction.

-D.) An obstructed runner may not be called out between the two bases where the runner was obstructed except as follows:

-1. The obstructed runner obtains the base they would have been awarded had there been no obstruction and there is a subsequent play.
-The obstructed runner is no longer protected if they leave the base.

-- 2. The obstructed runner commits an act of interference or malicious contact - 3.
+- A.) If the obstructed runner advances beyond the base the runner would have reached, in the Umpire's judgment, the delayed dead ball is terminated and the runner advances with liability to be put out. - B.) If any preceding runner is forced to advance by the awarding of a base or bases to an obstructed runner, the Umpire shall award this preceding runner the necessary base or bases. - C.) The penalty for faking a tag is obstruction. - D.) An obstructed runner may not be called out between the two bases where the runner was obstructed except as follows: - 1.
+The obstructed runner obtains the base they would have been awarded had there been no 35 obstruction and there is a subsequent play.
+The obstructed runner is no longer protected if they leave the base. - 2.
+The obstructed runner commits an act of interference or malicious contact 3.
 The obstructed runner passes another runner. - 4.
 A proper appeal is made for leaving a base too soon or for missing a base.
 NOTE: When obstruction occurs, the Umpire gives the delayed dead-ball signal and calls out "obstruction."
 If an award is to be made, the ball becomes dead when time is taken to make the award.